chrisdeutsch/phd_colloquium/script.md

     couplings
   - Even lower cross section: We don't target this explicitly

-- The SM cross sections are too small to detect these processes
+- The SM cross sections are too small to detect these processes.
+A thousand times smaller than single Higgs boson production!

 ## Beyond the Standard Model (Sl.
 7)